Murray's clay revival halted by Fognini in Rome

 However, he was not able to beat 100th-ranked Muller and set up a second-round meeting with British number one Cameron Norrie.

-Edmund, a former world number 14, has not won a match on the main ATP Tour this year, succumbing to his eighth straight defeat with the loss against Muller.
+Edmund, a former world number 14, has not won a match on the main ATP Tour this year, succumbing to his seventh straight defeat with the loss against Muller.

 In the women's draw, two-time champion Elina Svitolina was beaten by fellow Ukrainian Lesia Tsurenko in only her third top-level match since returning from giving birth to her first child in October.